Exercising your guinea pigs is vital for their mental and physical well-being; you need to know how to exercise a guinea pig.

 The same arrangement with the same items might get boring and monotonous, so rearranging the things gives a new vibe to the guinea pigs encouraging them to exercise.

 But if you wish, you could also get new toys according to your guinea pigs’ preference as new toys help the guinea pigs get encouraged to move around and explore.

 The guinea pigs’ lives shouldn’t just be limited inside the cage; they should also be outside the cage to explore and exercise more.

 So, teaching them to run up the stairs could be one way to exercise the guinea pigs.

 When the guinea pigs run up the stairs fast, it’s an excellent exercise for them.

-But climbing up the stairs doesn’t come naturally to the guinea pigs, and you obviously have to teach them first with their favorite treats involved.
+But climbing up the stairs doesn’t come naturally to the guinea pigs, and you have to teach them first with their favorite treats involved.

 Put your guinea pig on a step, and then you can guide them using their favorite treat, and eventually, you will have a guinea pig that runs up the stairs super fast.

-Obstacle Course For Your Guinea Pigs
+4. Obstacles Courses For Your Guinea Pigs

 Obstacle courses for your guinea pig can be a fun way to train them.